 I found the Beginner Lessons from Expression Fiber Arts (particularly, How to Crochet a Flower) very useful to encourage a sense of accomplishment early on.
 Other easy patterns I would recommend if you’re just starting out are the Angry Birds Pig from Nerdigurumi, Pac-Man Ghosts from Gemugurumi, and Newborn Guinea Pigs from Kati Galusz.

-Do you have any beginner crochet tips that you wish someone had told you up front when you first started crocheting?
+Do you have any other beginner crochet tips that you wish someone had told you up front when you first started crocheting?
 Let me know in the comments below!